29Esther/FunnyDay/README.md

 # FunnyDay
-Wish Everyday as Funny as Today.
+Wish Everyday WILL BE as Funny as Today.